§ 6120. Limitation on the regulation of firearms and ammunition.

 "Firearms."
 This term shall have the meaning given to it in section 5515 (relating to prohibiting of paramilitary training) but shall not include air rifles as that term is defined in section 6304 (relating to sale and use of air rifles).

 "Person adversely affected."
-Any of the following:
+(Unconstitutional).

 "Political subdivision."
 The term shall include any home rule charter municipality, county, city, borough, incorporated town, township or school district.